Berry-Esseen bounds in the inhomogeneous Curie-Weiss model with external field: Berry-Esseen bound for the ICW, proof of Theorem

 and

-Hence, $H_n$ is concave for $x\geq0$.
+Since $W_n$ is a positive random variable, we conclude that $H_n$ is concave for $x\geq0$.
 Since $H_n(0)>0$ and $H_n$ is bounded, there is a unique positive solution to $x=H_n(x)$, call this solution $x_n^*$.
 Since $G_n'(0)<0$ it follows from~\eqref{eq-limG-nxtoinfty} that $x_n^*$ is a local minimizer.
 For any solution $x^-<0$ of~\eqref{eq-fixedpoint-xn},we have that

 since $x_n^*$ is the unique positive local minimizer.
 Hence, $x_n^*$ is also the unique global minimizer.

 The proof for $h<0$ is similar.

 Since $x_n^*$ is the unique global minimizer, we must have that $G_n''(x) \geq 0$, so it only remains to show that this inequality is strict for $(\beta,h) \in \calU$.
 For $h\neq 0$, we know that